What is Smart IR?

 Most infrared cameras have preset factory settings forcing users to use a predetermined IR range and field of view.

-BLACK bullet cameras with SMART IR such as theenable users to define, position, size and set their target IR area through an on-screen display and on-board joystick control — saving valuable time and labor costs.
+BLACK bullet cameras with Smart IR enable users to define, position, size and set their target IR area through an on-screen display and on-board joystick control — saving valuable time and labor costs.